MEDICINE AND SURGERY "F"

 2

-, together with bicarbonate, is the most important blood buffer and determines the blood pH; thus,
+, together with bicarbonate, is one among the most important blood buffer and participates to determine the blood pH; thus,

 the study of respiratory gases is essential for the diagnosis of acid-base imbalances